RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: Experiments

-Beyond aggregated metrics, qualitative results are shown in Figure~\ref{fig:results}.
-Among the evaluated models, Wan2.6 achieves the strongest performance on RoboWM-Bench, and we visualize representative success and failure cases.
-Notably, \textbf{even strong world models may generate visually plausible yet physically inconsistent interactions.} For example, in \emph{Put on Plate}, the predicted video shows the fingers merely touching the object without forming a stable grasp, yet the object is lifted.
+Figure~\ref{fig:results} presents representative qualitative results from Wan2.6, the strongest overall model in our evaluation.
+Its success and failure cases therefore provide useful insight into the remaining gap between visual plausibility and embodied executability.
+These examples show that generated interactions can appear plausible in video while still failing under physical execution.
+In \emph{Put on Plate}, for instance, the predicted video shows the fingers merely touching the object without forming a stable grasp, yet the object is lifted.
 Such interactions are physically implausible and fail during execution.
-A similar issue occurs in \emph{Open Drawer}, the predicted motion resembles closing the drawer without establishing a proper grasp, while the simulated execution correctly reflects the physical outcome, where the gripper instead closes the drawer.
-For robotic manipulation videos, in addition to unrealistic contact behaviors, the predicted robot structure is also more prone to geometric distortions, further reducing execution reliability.
+In \emph{Open Drawer}, the predicted motion resembles closing the drawer and does not establish a proper grasp, which is reflected by the simulated execution outcome.
+For robotic manipulation videos, failures can also arise from geometric distortions of the generated robot arm.
+The end effector may appear to reach the target in the video, while the recovered joint configuration yields a mismatched end-effector pose under the robot's true forward kinematics.